 - For fixed-term freelance work, set out at the very start whether it is you or your client who will own the intellectual property contained in the product you are creating.

 - Check your professional indemnity.
 Disputes with dissatisfied clients can be protracted, messy and stressful.
 Having the right policy in place can protect you against breach of contract and IP infringements claims and may provide access to an experienced team of lawyers to help fight your case.
+Not sure what you need?
+Visit our indemnity insurance definition FAQ to find out how best to protect your business.

 The examples I’ve given are sadly all too common and often time consuming and stressful for the contractor involved.
 You may not be able to prevent the dispute entirely, but you can take steps to mitigate the risk to your consultancy, both from a financial and reputational perspective.